M66B/FairEmail/docs/FAQ-de-rLI.md

 <a name="faq164"></a>
 **(164) Can you add customizable themes?**

-Unfortunately, Android [does not support](https://stackoverflow.com/a/26511725/1794097) dynamic themes, which means all themes need to be predefined.
+Unfortunately, Android [does not support](https://stackoverflow.com/a/26511725/1794097) dynamic themes, which means all themes need [to be predefined](https://github.com/M66B/FairEmail/blob/master/app/src/main/res/values/styles.xml).

 Moreover, a theme is more than just a few colors.
 For example themes with a yellow accent color use a darker link color for enough contrast.

+The theme colors are based on the color circle of [Johannes Itten](https://en.wikipedia.org/wiki/Johannes_Itten).

 <br />